Data Standards

 The Working Group also reduced the list of “Core” CDEs strongly recommended for NINDS-funded studies and expanded the CDEs to be more comprehensive and fill gaps.
 Version 2.0 of the TBI CDEs was published on this site in late June 2012 and was used to construct the Federal Interagency Traumatic Brain Injury Research informatics system, which was available for use in mid-July 2012.

-The American Association of Neurological Surgeons (AANS) has stated its commitment to the NINDS Traumatic Brain Injury Common Data Element project since the development of version 1.0 and has participate in the development, organization, and distribution of version 2.0 of the Traumatic Brain Injury Common Data Elements and recently circulated a letter of support.
+The American Association of Neurological Surgeons (AANS) has stated its commitment to the NINDS TBI CDE project since the development of v1.0 and participated in the development, organization, and distribution of v2.0 of the TBI CDEs, and circulated a letter of support in 2013.

-The American Congress of Rehabilitation Medicine (ACRM) have also recently endorsed Version 2 TBI CDEs through a letter of support.
+The American Congress of Rehabilitation Medicine (ACRM) also endorsed the TBI v2.0 CDEs through a letter of support.

 - Core — small set of data elements that are relevant to all TBI clinical studies